History, tourist information, and nearby accommodation

 Mid-July.
 In an annual ceremony that dates back to the Middle Ages, representatives of the monarch and the Company of Vintners and Dyers record and mark swans along the Thames.

 Amusement park with rides made of Lego blocks on a huge scale.
 Legoland is (expensive) family fun.
-Ticket reservations recommended, as the large crowds make for a long wait at the entry.
+Ticket reservations are recommended as the large crowds make for a long wait at the entry.

 The main claim to fame of Burford House is that it was used by Charles II to house his favourite mistress Nell Gwyn.